CumulusNetworks/docs/content/cumulus-netq-412/NetQ-Overview/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 ## Card Sizes

-Cards are available in 4 sizes.
+You can increase or decrease the size of certain cards.
 The granularity of the content on a card varies with the size of the card, with the highest level of information on the smallest card to the most detailed information on the full-screen card.

 ### Card Size Summary